Contact Dr Jelena Milisavljevic Syed

 Current activities

 Dynamic changes in the market due to wide variations in customer needs lead to mass customization where enterprises have to be capable to adjust the manufacturing processes according to the wide variations of product design and substantial changes in product scale.
 Global competition requires enterprises not only to provide cost-effective manufacturing processes but also to improve the quality of products and shorten the time to market.
 Smart Manufacturing (SM) as an appealing solution is increasingly being adopted by companies to respond to these changes in the market.
 However, SM systems are not inherently adaptable to dynamic changes and capable respond to unexpected disturbances but need to be designed to be such.
 Hence, I developed Design for Dynamic Management (DFDM), a decision-based design method that helps a designer to manage challenges of dynamic changes, unexpected disturbances and uncertainty in design as support to flexible, operable and rapidly configurable manufacturing processes.
 Nevertheless, disruptions due to climate change, pandemics, and the lack of regulations of the free market system increased the vulnerability of global supply chains, and UK manufacturers are unprepared for these changes which can lead to a significant financial loss to a nation's economy.
 These issues require us to rethink production and provide a new production system to complement modern manufacturing processes.
-This motivated me to extend the DFDM to Decision Engineering Framework (DEF) for Realisation of Responsive and Sustainable Manufacturing Systems and answer the fundamental research question "How to adapt existing manufacturing systems in response to rapidly changing demand while manufacturing products in an energy-efficient manner?" that I am currently working on.
-I plan to further my research on Intelligent Dynamic Management of Evolving Cyber-physical Sustainable Systems (ECPSS).
+This motivated me to extend the DFDM to Decision Engineering Framework (DEF) for Realisation of Responsive and Sustainable Manufacturing Systems and answer the fundamental research question "How to adapt existing manufacturing systems in response to rapidly changing demand while manufacturing products in a sustainable manner?" that I am currently working on.
+I plan to further my research on AI-supported Design for Dynamic Managemnt of Evolving Cyber-physical Systems.

 Publications